-New York Is a Melting Pot: Know the Culture You’re Working With - Part 2 by Cheryl Stein
+New York Is a Melting Pot: Know the Culture You’re Working With – Part 2

 “Home is where the heart is” is a lovely, flowery, figurative expression that surely makes sense and resonates.
 However, on a very fundamental level, home is made of bricks and mortar.
 It is the basic foundation of Maslow’s Hierarchy of Needs, where we can cohabitate and be physically protected from the external elements.